dustinpfister/blog_posts/_posts/lodash_clone.md

 However in some cases this might present a problem, I want to copy an object.
 Doing so is not always so easy, because objects can contain references to other objects as property values that would also have to be cloned for example.
 However one way to go about doing so is with the lodash \_.clone method when it comes to making what is often called a shallow clone with simple objects that do not have nested objects, or its okay if those are left as references when making the new object.

-## 2 - Cloning objects is copying an object my value.
+## 2 - Cloning objects is copying an object by value rather than reference.

 If I want to work with a copy of an object, rather than simply making a reference to it, I will want to use some kind of cloning method.
 The lodash \_.clone method is one such method that will work okay when it comes to making shallow clones of simple object such as the one in this example.